 - Phone calls,

-- Emails.
+- Emails,

-- Text messages,
+- Behaviour letters or other form letters,

 - Prearranged appointments,

 These contacts may be to report on behaviour or academic issues or successes, to provide information on upcoming events or to simply provide feedback.
 Parents are also encouraged to contact teachers to ask questions or provide clarification or information on school-related issues.